Chris Killen: Early career

 Born in Wellington, Killen grew up in the Wellington suburb of Island Bay.
 As a youth he attended Rongotai College.
 He represented the college in junior grades and was selected to tour Australia with the New Zealand Secondary Schools representative team in 1998, along with future "All Whites" Leo Bertos and Tony Lochhead.

 Killen played his club football for Miramar Rangers, whose coach arranged a trial with Manchester City.
 The trial was successful.
 The 17-year-old Killen joined City's youth academy.
 His first senior club appearances came during a loan spell at Second Division side Wrexham in September 2000, then managed by Brian Flynn.
 He scored his first league goal on 9 September against Oldham Athletic, and in total scored three goals in nine appearances for the Welsh club.
 The following season, he was loaned to Brian Horton's Second Division Port Vale.
 He scored on his debut on 25 September, in a 3–1 win over former club Wrexham at the Racecourse Ground.
 He scored in a 3–1 defeat at Wycombe Wanderers four days later, before scoring a brace in a 5–0 win over Cambridge United on his home debut at Vale Park on 5 October.
-He ended his loan tally with six goals in nine games for the "Valiants".
+He ended his loan tally with six goals in nine league games for the "Valiants".
 In November 2001, he was recalled from his loan by manager Kevin Keegan as a number of Manchester City strikers were injured, and played as a substitute in a 2–1 First Division win against Rotherham United.
 He made two further substitute appearances that season, and finished as top goalscorer for the reserves.